 Please see below the latest entry requirements for customers travelling to Portugal.
 You should also make sure you check the latest news before you travel, as advice can change at the last minute.
 You will find the latest news here: FCDO Travel Advice for Portugal

 - Proof of full vaccination: If you’re fully vaccinated at least 14 days before your arrival, you’ll need to provide proof to enter Portugal.
 An NHS COVID Pass shows your COVID-19 vaccination details and will be accepted.
-Your NHS appointment card from vaccination centres is not designed to be used as proof of vaccination and should not be used to demonstrate your vaccine status.
+You can find out how to obtain your evidence by visiting the Government website: Demonstrating your COVID-19 vaccination status when travelling abroad

 Forms to complete before you travel

-You need to complete an online passenger locator card before you arrive in Portugal.
+Everyone, including children, must complete an online passenger locator card before you arrive in Portugal.

 Returning back to the UK